Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 ![Dispatch notes](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNotes.png "[Dispatch notes]")

-1. Check the status displayed in the *Status* column.
-The following options can be displayed:
+1. Check the dispatch note status in the *Status* column.
+The status displays the current stage in the fulfillment process.
+The following options are available:
   - **New dispatch note**
     The dispatch note has been newly created.
   - **Transferred to partner**
     The dispatch note has been transferred to partner but no receival has been confirmed yet.
 In rare occasions, the fulfiller may note receive a dispatch note.
 In that case, it may be necessary to resend the dispatch note, see [Export a dispatch note](#export-a-dispatch-note).
   - **Partner confirmed receival**
     The fulfiller has confirmed receival of the dispatch note.
-The shipment status will be updated shortly, see [Check shipment status](02_CheckShipment.md#check-the-shipment-status).
+The shipment status will be updated shortly, see [Check the shipment status](02_CheckShipment.md#check-the-shipment-status).
 Occasionally, the receival may not be confirmed by the fulfiller.
-In this case, it is possible to click on the [FORCE COMPLETION] button to confirm the dispatch note as complete to prevent subsequent processes from remaining waiting for confirmation, see [Complete a dispatch note](#complete-a-dispatch-note).
+In this case, it is possible to click the [FORCE COMPLETION] button to confirm the dispatch note as complete to prevent subsequent processes from remaining stuck waiting for confirmation, see [Complete a dispatch note](#complete-a-dispatch-note).
   - **Dispatch note completed**
     The dispatch note has been processed.
   - **Error**